CDRXavier/XpandShield/README.txt

 You might run out of patience and grab whichever 0.96 inch one (of perhaps the worst color you can imagine), or you can spent a lot of time and eventually come around some nice 1.3 inch white ones with 7 pins like I did.

 Now, the switch.
 The switch is of DPDT (double pole double throw) type.
 Whether it is a sliding switch or a push-button switch, it's your preference.
-The pins are a 3*2 2.54mm grid.
+The pins are a 3*2@2.54mm grid.
 ...
 Okay.
 I just spent about 15 minutes looking for a place for the "DPDT sideways locking pushbutton" I got.
 And I couldn't find it.
 It's by Toneluck.
 And the reason I chose it is because ... well, let me tell you a story.
 Quite a few years ago I made my first toy that I am very happy about.
 It was a toy three-wheeler with a omnidirectional wheel and two trailing wheels.
 I looked at the pile of (unorganized) electronic parts (back at that time) and I found one of these.
 And I used it on the motor.
 The LED headlight received a cheap small switch.
 Despite the larger load, the small sliding switch had wore out (despite seeing few uses), while the pushbutton still works perfectly.
 So, this time, I go out and tried to look for that same switch I used on this three-wheeler.
 The one on my three-wheeler had no markings, but it look practically identical to this Toneluck one I found.
 (still looking for DPDT switches)
 Well, I do not want to use those square ones with the button sticking out from the top.
 Those ...
-I didn't have a good memory working with those.
+I didn't have a good experience working with those.
 You had a few (DPDT 2.54mm pitch) switches.
 I saw a few from C&K. NKK too.
 A few from TE Connectivity.
 Also a few Alps.

 Don't ask me about the LEDs.
 They are 3mm thru-hole.
 They are available literally everywhere.
 You need at least one of each of red, green, blue.